semgrep/semgrep-docs/docs/semgrep-app/findings.md

 * Business or logic bugs
 * Matches based on your own custom rules (such as organization-specific authentication logic)

 Semgrep rules provide a metadata schema to identify common categories such as the above.
-Semgrep findings include a `message` field that describes the security issue or bug that must be resolved.
+Semgrep findings include a `message` field that describes the security issue or bug found in matching code.
 Findings may also provide a `fix` field that fixes the issue by creating a suggestion within your source code management (SCM) tool, such as GitHub or GitLab.

 Another way of categorizing findings is **based on the validity of the match**: